Rights, permissions and licensing

-The author / customer is responsible for obtaining the permission necessary to quote from other works, to reproduce material already published and to reprint from other publications.
+The author/customer is responsible for obtaining permission necessary to quote from other works, to reproduce material already published and to reprint from other publications.
 Sometimes a publisher, approached to grant permission, will demand a nominal payment: it is the author’s / customer’s responsibility to see that such payment conditions are met.

 Although publishers generally hold the copyright of works appearing under their imprint, it is also courteous to request permission from the author of the piece concerned; publishers often grant permission subject to the author’s approval also being obtained.